bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-110">110.
 Find the Minimum and Maximum Numbers in an Array</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The minMax function calculates both the minimum and maximum values within an array.
+<p>The minMax function calculates both the minimum and maximum values
+within an array.
 It achieves this by employing the Math.min and Math.max functions alongside the spread operator to extract the elements' values from the input array.
-The function returns an object containing both the minimum and maximum values.
+The function returns an object containing both the minimum and maximum values.</p>
 <pre>
 const minMax = (arr) => ({
   min: Math.min(...arr),